 Gas Or Electric Kinetic Wood Splitter

-It’s funny that no matter how many times I review a log splitters, this is always one of the first things I hear.
+It’s funny that no matter how many times I review log splitters, this is always one of the first things I hear.
 Which one should I get?
-While I can’t answer this question for you, since your situation is most likely different to my own.
+While I can’t answer this question for you since your situation is most likely different from my own.
 I can go over the advantages and disadvantages of both types.
-Which I hope help informs your purchase decision.
+I hope this helps informs your purchase decision.

 The Gas Advantage

-I am a little biased in this area, because I do prefer gas splitters.
-Generally speaking gas powered splitters have more power then there electric counterparts.
+I am a little biased in this area because I do prefer gas splitters.
+Generally speaking, gas-powered splitters have more power than their electric counterparts.
 They also allow you to split far from home, so you’re not tethered by an extension lead.
 This offers up more freedom on where tosplit.
 If you’re mechanically minded and something goes wrong with your gas engine, you might be able to fix it yourself(this can voids warranty tho).

 What are the downsides of gas splitters?
-The need to make sure you always have gas, is an inconvenience if you ever forget and are not prepared.
+The need to make sure you always have gas is an inconvenience if you ever forget and are not prepared.
 They are also extremely noisy, so they aren’t good for small neighborhoods.
-They can also be difficult to start, which is every gas engine at some point in there lives.
+They can also be difficult to start, which is every gas engine at some point in their lives.
 This is especially true in the colder months.

 The Power Of Electric

-The elephant in the room is the need of a power outlet, needing extension leads, or a generator.
+The elephant in the room is the need for a power outlet, needing extension leads, or a generator.
 There are definitely ways to help negate this being an issue.
 With extension leads being the easiest option, but not always viable.
-Or a generator which solves the problem, but at a higher cost with the need of a generator.
+Or a generator that solves the problem, but at a higher cost with the need of a generator.

-As I said before gas are more powerful, and probably will be for the next few years.
+As I said before gas is more powerful, and probably will be for the next few years.
 Electrics have come a long way tho.
-I still remember when the idea of splitting a 20 inch log with an electric splitter, was next to impossible.
+I still remember when the idea of splitting a 20-inch log with an electric splitter, was next to impossible.
 And now there are electric splitters that can split this and more.
-They are also better option for those who are a bit greener, since they don’t produce fumes.
+They are also a better option for those who are a bit greener since they don’t produce fumes.